 Here’s a simple “if you see X, try Y” ladder you can follow:

-• If you see clusters of bubbles or pinholes: stir more slowly, rest the wax an extra 2–3 minutes before pouring, pour in a thinner side-wall stream, and tap or flex the mold lightly after filling to help air escape.
+- If you see clusters of bubbles or pinholes: stir less, let the wax rest briefly, pour in a thinner side-wall stream, and tap the mold lightly once.

-• If you see repeated sinkholes or hidden cavities under the top: plan a top-up pour from the start, use slightly warmer wax for the refill, and add relief holes so the new wax reaches the void instead of sitting on the surface.
+- If you see repeated sinkholes or hidden cavities under the top: plan a small top-up pour instead of changing the whole process at once.

-• If the candle drags or sticks during release: wait longer before demolding, peel the silicone away instead of pulling on the candle, and test a very light release spray only if the shape has deep drag points or fragile details.
+- If the candle drags or sticks during release: wait longer before demolding and peel the silicone away from the candle before you test other aids.

-• If a two-piece mold leaks at the seam: clean the seam faces, realign the keys, rebalance clamping pressure, and run a small leak test before the next full pour.
+- If a two-piece mold leaks at the seam: clean the seam faces, realign the keys, and leak-test before the next full pour.

 Keep a small defect log so patterns emerge instead of blending together.
 When you see the same issue three times in a row, change one variable at a time—pour temperature, cooling environment, support, or demold timing—rather than changing everything at once.